Ghislaine Maxwell's prosecutors seek inquiry into juror's sexual abuse claim

 Maxwell, 60, was convicted on Dec.
 29 of sex trafficking and other charges for recruiting and grooming underage girls for Epstein to abuse between 1994 and 2004.

-Epstein, a financier, killed himself in August 2019 in a Manhattan jail while awaiting his own sex trafficking trial.
+Epstein, a financier and convicted sex offender, killed himself in August 2019 in a Manhattan jail while awaiting his own sex trafficking trial.

+Moira Penza, a partner at the Wilkinson Stekloff law firm and a former federal prosecutor, said any inquiry would likely focus on whether the juror made a mistake or omission in answering questions on an initial screening questionnaire for prospective jurors or follow-up questions from the judge.

+Maxwell's jurors had been asked whether they or family members had personally experienced sexual abuse or assault.

 "When I shared that, they were able to sort of come around on, they were able to come around on the memory aspect of the sexual abuse," Scotty David said, referring to other jurors.